 In the northern parts of the country, the climate is tropical, while in the southern regions the climate is more temperate.
 Most of the population lives in cooler areas like high altitudes or the coast.

-In the areas closer to the Amazon rainforest, temperatures higher than 32 are rare.
+In the areas closer to the Amazon rain forest, temperatures higher than 30 degrees are rare.
 If you are travelling to cities in the upper region of the Amazon belt like Belem, heavy rainfall is common between December and April.

-Be sure to travel with your passports on your person at all times and be prepared to present it to local law enforcement, if necessary.
+Canadian citizens should travel with their passports on them at all times and be prepared to present it to local law enforcement, if necessary.

 As a whole, the danger level of Brazil is classified as high.
 The murder rate if four times that of developed nations, and the crime rate reaches similar numbers.
 Travellers should remain vigilant at all times.
 Try not to travel outside of where you are staying after dark.